 Nature-themed scavenger hunts are a fun way to teach about the natural world.
 They are best kept to under ten items for smaller kids and fifteen items for older children.

-For younger-aged kids, you can give them their clues in the form of a scavenger hunt printable that uses pics of what they are looking for.
+For younger-aged kids, you can give them a printable nature scavenger hunt that uses pictures of what they are looking or a checklist.

 Outdoor Homeschool Lessons for Middle and High School Students